-It’s funny that Hearthstone dedicated its latest expansion to the chittering minions of the Old Gods.
-These are drawn from one of the darkest and most mysterious parts of World of Warcraft lore, and are responsible for some of the most memorable encounters ever designed in the game.
-But yeah, now they’re immortalized in a free-to-play card game that’s completely dwarfed the MMO source material in terms of cultural relevancy.
-World of Warcraft is , while Hearthstone .
-It’s especially hilarious that C’Thun is handed out for free to anyone who logs in.
+It’s funny that Hearthstone dedicated an expansion to the chittering minions of the Old Gods.
+These Cthulhu-inspired monstrosities are drawn from one of the darkest and most mysterious parts of World of Warcraft lore, and are responsible for some of the most memorable encounters ever designed in the game.
+But yeah, now they’re immortalized in a free-to-play card game.
+It’s especially hilarious that C’Thun was handed out for free as a login bonus.
 The C’Thun starter deck?
 I never thought I’d see the day.
 If you know his history, you’d be laughing too.

 This is C’Thun: a mountain of blubber and tentacles and splattered eyeballs, threatening doom, hatred, madness, and death to any adventurer dumb enough to enter his forlorn halls deep in the fabled city of Ahn’Qiraj.
 Legend spoke that he could kill powerful dragons with his gaze, and effortlessly gobble the souls of the mortals who confronted him.
 C’Thun ruled World of Warcraft in 2006, long before any expansions or modernizations or datamining.
 And back then no monster, no matter how fearsome, went unchallenged by enterprising players in lonely dorm rooms on Tuesday nights.